 Learn how to follow a no sugar diet, with information about how going sugar-free can benefit your health.
-This post also includes a 7-day no sugar meal plan, including snack ideas so you can stay on track.
+This post also includes a free 7-day sugar-free meal plan, including no-sugar recipes and snack ideas so you can stay on track.

 If you’re worried about what you can eat when on a sugar free diet, don’t worry!
 I’ll share tips and meal ideas on a no sugar diet.